 This course presents an extensive examination of the organization and operations of correctional, probation and parole agencies as particular segments of the United States criminal justice system.
 Learners study corrections, probation and parole from a variety of standpoints, including historical and philosophical foundations, the theoretical concerns that the options present, as well as the practical aspects of those services.
 Other topics include a review of communitybased corrections, options for treatment and intermediate sanctions, issues surrounding court orders and pre-sentence reports, and an examination of correctional and probation and parole officers' professional roles, and the legal decisions affecting practice in this field.
-Learners review the relevant research in the field in order to answer the question: incarceration, probation and parole: success or failure?
-PREREQUISITES: CRIM 500: Introduction to Criminology and CRIM 555: The Criminal Justice System or permission of instructor.
-Note: this course replaces CRIM 601: Probation, Parole and Community Corrections, and CRIM 602: Correctional Custody and 4 credits Treatment.
+Learners review the relevant research in the field in order to answer the question: incarceration, probation and parole: success or PREREQUISITES: CRIM 500: failure?
+Introduction to Criminology and CRIM 555: The Criminal Justice System.
+NOTE: this course replaces CRIM 601: Probation, Parole and Community Corrections and CRIM 602: Correctional Custody and Treatment.
+4 credits